PCarambas/PCWebsite/ReadMe.txt

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

 TroubleShooting Steps:
-if terminal window says a message like error at require('express') then execute the following:
+If terminal window says a message like error at require('express') then execute the following:
     npm init // you only need to call this once before all your npm install calls npm install express --save
 to install the ‘express’ module

-execute the following for similar errors: npm install body-parser --save   //to install ‘body-parser’ module
+Execute the following for similar errors: npm install body-parser --save   //to install ‘body-parser’ module

 npm install helmet --save //to install ‘helmet’ module.